itu-tid/lecture-notes/Coding-Guidelines.md

 - your code is using unnecessary specifications -- e.g. `z-index: 1000` in a project where `z-index` is never used elsewhere

 # Styling

 ## Separate the style for a component in a separate file
 - Do not use inline styling.
-- This promotes the separation of concerns and reusability.
+- Separating the style in different files promotes reusability and results in smaller components which is a good thing

 ## Do not hardcode colors ad hoc